K3 Surfaces of zero entropy admitting an elliptic fibration with only irreducible fibers: K3 surfaces of Picard rank

 The proof of Theorem \ref{teo:rho10} will be performed using the software \texttt{Magma}.
 Notice that we only have to deal with a finite number of root lattices, and some of their overlattices.
 A priori, one might think of computing the whole genus of all such root-overlattices, but it is quite easy to understand that this is computationally not feasible.
 Therefore we implemented some restrictions to exclude most of the cases.

 We start considering root lattices, which will form our base case.

 \begin{lemma} Let $R_0$ be a root lattice admitting a lattice $N_0$ that is not a root-overlattice in its genus.
-Then, for any root lattice $R_1$ of positive rank, the root lattice $R=R_0 \oplus R_1$ admits a non root-overlattice $N_1$ in its genus, such that $\min(N_1)=2$. \end{lemma} \begin{proof} Just consider $N_1=N_0 \oplus R_1$. \end{proof}
+Then, for any root lattice $R_1$ of positive rank, the root lattice $R=R_0 \oplus R_1$ admits a non-root-overlattice $N_1$ in its genus, such that $\min(N_1)=2$. \end{lemma} \begin{proof} Just consider $N_1=N_0 \oplus R_1$. \end{proof}

 This lemma, despite being very easy, furnishes us a quick way to eliminate many root lattices of high rank.
-Therefore, we construct an algorithm that finds a list $\Rc$ of root lattices admitting a non root-overlattice in the genus satisfying the following property: if $R$ is a root lattice satisfying the hypotheses of Theorem \ref{teo:rho10}, then there exist two root lattices of positive rank, $R_0,R_1$, such that $R_0\in \Rc$ and $R=R_0\oplus R_1$.
+Therefore, we construct an algorithm that finds a list $\Rc$ of root lattices admitting a non-root-overlattice in the genus satisfying the following property: if $R$ is a root lattice satisfying the hypotheses of Theorem \ref{teo:rho10}, then there exist two root lattices of positive rank, $R_0,R_1$, such that $R_0\in \Rc$ and $R=R_0\oplus R_1$.

 It is in general very difficult to understand whether $U\oplus R$ embeds primitively in the K3 lattice, but there are few necessary conditions in order for that to hold.
 We have implemented the following: \begin{itemize} \item[C1.]
 If $e(X_t)$ denotes the Euler characteristic of the fiber of $X$ over $t\in \Prj^1$, then